SJTU-IPADS/SQLSolver-artifacts/README.md

 # -tests TESTS: specify the benchmark; possible values are "wetune" and "sqlsolver".
 ```

-### Compare the query latency before and after rewrite
+### Effectiveness of Discovered Rules

 In the `/app/runners` directory, type:
 ```sh
 python run-useful-rewrite-example.py
 ```

-## Time cost estimation
+## Time Estimation of the Whole Workflow

-The preparation before running the experiments, including building the docker image and compiling the code,
+The preparation before running the experiments takes roughly 10 minutes, including building the docker image and compiling the code,
-takes roughly 10 minutes under a good network condition.

-The experiments take about 1.5 hours in all.
+Running `all-in-one.sh` to reproduce all evaluation results will take about 1.5 hours.